mstrchf/mstrchf/README.md

 **👋 Hello!
 Pho here.**
 - 👀I'm into **Automation & Scripting and Mobile & Web Development**.
-Agricultural Tech is one of my passions.
+Agricultural Tech is one of my passions too.
 - 📫 Get in touch with me at phonum5@gmail.com

 <!--